Mega Millions Participating States

-New York is home to the most Mega Millions lottery winners by state, by a long way – an incredible 37 people have claimed jackpots in The Empire State since Mega Millions began on May 17th, 2002.
-The most recent Mega Millions win in NY was also the largest in the state to date - $437 million was won by a syndicate of 23 retail workers in January 2019.
+New York is home to the most Mega Millions lottery winners by state, by a long way – more than 40 players have claimed jackpots in The Empire State since Mega Millions began on May 17th, 2002.
+The largest Mega Millions win in NY to date was a $437 million payout that went to a syndicate of 23 retail workers in January 2019.
 The group chose to remain anonymous, by forming an LLC through which to receive the money.

 The New York Lottery has allocated all profits from ticket sales since 1967 to public schooling – an amount which comes to $64 billion.
 Aside from administrative fees, retail commissions and, of course, lottery prizes, lottery proceeds go nowhere else but K-12 public education.